Hypnotherapy for Anxiety, PTSD, and Chronic Pain

 Research specifically targeting PTSD is more limited than for anxiety and pain.
 Available literature includes:

-• Controlled trials: A small number of controlled studies have evaluated hypnosis as an adjunct to trauma-focused therapies (e.g., exposure, cognitive processing) with some reports of faster symptom reduction or improved tolerability of imaginal exposure.
+Controlled trials: A small number of controlled studies have tested hypnosis as an add-on to trauma-focused therapies.
+Examples include exposure and cognitive processing.
+Some reports show faster symptom reduction.
+Others show better tolerability during imaginal exposure.

 Clinicians should view hypnotherapy for PTSD as a potentially useful adjunct to evidence‑based trauma therapies (e.g., trauma-focused CBT, EMDR), especially to reduce imaginal distress and improve engagement.